ooikk/Arduino-Documentation/04_I2C_LCD1602A/I2C_LCD1602A.md

 // Scroll control
-autoscroll();                  // Set the display to auto scroll to the left each time a letter is added noAutoscroll();                // Stops auto scrolling scrollDisplayLeft();           // Sets the scroll display orientation towards the left scrollDisplayRight();          // Sets the scroll display orientation towards the right
+autoscroll();                  // Set the display to auto scroll to the left each time a letter is added noAutoscroll();                // Stops auto scrolling scrollDisplayLeft();           // Sets the scroll display orientation one position towards the left scrollDisplayRight();          // Sets the scroll display orientation one position towards the right

 // Characters display direction leftToRight();